sst/guide/_chapters/custom-domain-in-netlify.md

 ![Notes app on custom domain screenshot](/assets/part2/notes-app-on-custom-domain.png)

-Now we have our production deploy.
-But we haven't had a chance to go through our workflow just yet.
+We have our app in production but we haven't had a chance to go through our workflow just yet.
 Let's take a look at that next.